yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/export-import-data.md

 ---
-title: Export and import data for YSQL
+title: Export and import for YSQL
-headerTitle: Export and import data
+headerTitle: Export and import
-linkTitle: Export and import data
+linkTitle: Export and import
-description: Export and import data for YSQL
+description: Export and import for YSQL
 aliases:
   - /preview/manage/backup-restore/back-up-data/
   - /preview/manage/backup-restore/restore-data/